K-Nick/CE7455-final-vqa/README.md

   * qvguide // Word Level Transformer
   * qvcross // deprecated
   * qvjoint // deprecated, not reported in the final result
-* main: the main entry of training
+* `main.py`: the main entry of training
-* predict: load checkpoint and collect results from multiple runs
+* `predict.py`: load checkpoint and collect results from multiple runs

 ## Usage Instruction